theobarnhart-USGS/NHM-AK-POIs/README.md

 Contact: Theodore Barnhart, tbarnhart@usgs.gov

 ## Purpose
 The purpose of this repository is to facilitate collecting points of interest (POIs) for the U.S. Geological Survey National Hydrologic Model Domain.
+For FY20 we are updating the Alaska Domain geospatial fabric using [MERIT Hydro](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019WR024873) flowlines and catchments as well as adding glaciers!
+The new geospatial fabric will be different from the one shown below, with hopefully more uniform HRUs and more representative of high-latitude processes.

 ## Domain
 The NHM Alaska Domain covers the state of Alaska and the watersheds draining to the state of Alaska.